erinvdoyle/flowerfarm/README.md

   - Ribbon tutorial from W3Schools [How To Create a Ribbon with CSS](https://www.w3schools.com/howto/howto_css_ribbon.asp)
   - Adding a form to an image W3Schools [How To Add a Form to an Image](https://www.w3schools.com/howto/howto_css_form_on_image.asp)
   - Footer tutorial from FreeCodeCamp [How to keep your footer where it belongs](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)
+  - README Tutorial on Medium [How to make the perfect README.MD on Github](https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061)

 - Media
   - Logo Icon from [Icons8] (https://icons8.com)